adloky/smalls/french-classic-b-mbm.md

 **7.Bg3 Ne4 8.Ne2**

-QUESTION: In the 6 Be3 and 6 Bc1 lines we looked in Chapter 7, White often sacs a pawn with a3.
-Can he play 8 a3 here with the same idea?
+QUESTION: In the 6.Be3 and 6.Bc1 lines we looked in Chapter 7, White often sacs a pawn with a3.
+Can he play 8.a3 here with the same idea?<level start="6.Be3"/><level start="6.Bc1"/>

 ANSWER: There are zero such games found in the database.
 It also doesn't sound like a good idea to me as after 8.a3 , Black can grab the pawn with 8...Bxc3+ 9.bxc3 Nxc3 10.Qf3 Ne4 11.Bd3 and eliminate White's dark-squared bishop with ...Nxg3, which admittedly does offer White some play for the pawn.
 More importantly, Black has a superior plan of returning the pawn back to seize the initiative with 11...c5!
 12.Bxe4 (there is nothing better) 12...dxe4 13.Qxe4 Bd7! when it soon becomes clear that Black's control over the light squares outweighs White's control over the dark ones.
 Following 14.f3 Qa5+ 15.Kf2 Bb5!
 (White must watch out for ...Qd2+) 16.Rd1 Nc6 17.dxc5 Qxa3 18.Qe3 Qxe3+ 19.Kxe3 Nb4 , Black has a clear structural superiority in the ending.